Tea is one of the most popular and old beverages consumed around the world in a variety of ways.

 Also, there are many varieties of tea available such as Green tea, black tea, white tea, oolong tea, Pu-Erh Tea, etc.

-If you drink it in a correct way green tea or black tea provides many health benefits.
+If you drink it in the correct way green tea or black tea provides many health benefits.

 In this post, we gonna cover up green tea versus black tea and see which is healthier and why.